-WHAT FINN WILL DO
+WHAT FINN WILL DO:

-Upon notification to Finn concerning a failure of material or workmanship in accordance with the above stated Warranty, Finn Corporation will:
+Upon notification of Finn concerning a failure of material or workmanship in accordance with the above stated Warranty, Finn Corporation will:

-- A. Verify claim falls within the valid warranty time frame. - B. Verify the product and equipment has been registered with Finn. - C. Upon affirmation of warranty period and registration, Finn will provide new or repaired replacement part(s), whichever Finn elects and a return shipping label for returning failed parts if applicable. - D. Evaluate the part when defective part is returned.
-If damage to a part is determined not to be covered under the warranty, the customer will be billed. - E. Reconcile costs with customer for parts and shipping, as determined by our inspection of failed parts, and confirmation of warranty coverage, per the terms of this warranty. - F. Correction of nonconformities, in the manner provided above, shall constitute fulfillment of all liabilities of Finn Corporation.
+- Verify claim falls within the valid warranty time frame. - Verify the product and equipment has been registered with Finn in order to be eligible for warranty coverage. - Upon affirmation of warranty period and registration, Finn will send to you a new or repaired replacement part(s), whichever Finn elects and a "Warranty Claim Information packet" containing instructions for processing the warranty claim. - Evaluate the part when defective part is returned.
+Note: Failure to return defective part within two weeks will result in an invoice being sent to the customer.
+In addition, if damage to a part is determined not to be covered under the warranty, the customer will be billed. - Reconcile costs with customer for parts and shipping, as determined by our inspection of failed parts, and confirmation of warranty coverage, per the terms of this warranty. - Correction of nonconformities, in the manner provided above, shall constitute fulfillment of all liabilities of Finn Corporation.